steveyu323/music-transformer/Music Transformer.md

 ### Melody Generation:

-A motif of music is required to generate the both new music and piano accompliment for music-transfomer model.
+A motif of music is required to generate the both new music and piano accompaniment for music-transfomer model.
 I therefore generate single-line melody in GarageBand and converted the loop.aif file into .midi file use the script by https://larkob.github.io/GB2MIDI/index.html.

 1. #### Generate music pitch and timing in Garageband